Construction of the log-convex minorant of a sequence $\{M_\alpha\}_{\alpha\in\mathbb{N}_0^d}$: Convex minorant sequence in the -dimensional case

 \begin{proof} Let us first remark that, since $F$ is a convex function such that \beqsn F(\alpha)\leq a_\alpha,\qquad\forall\alpha\in\N_0^d, \eeqsn the largest convex function $g$ which satisfies \eqref{galpha} must be larger than $F$: \beqs g(x)\geq F(x),\qquad\forall x\in[0,+\infty)^d. \eeqs

 In order to prove the opposite inequality, let us first work in the interior of $[0,+\infty)^d$.
 Fix $x^0\in(0,+\infty)^d$ and consider $(x^0,y^0)=(x^0,g(x^0))$ on the graph of $g$.

 Since $g$ is convex, its epigraph $G_g^+$ is a convex subset of $\R^{d+1}$.
 It follows, as a consequence of the Hahn-Banach theorem, that there is a hyperplane of the form \beqsn y=\langle k^*,x-x^0\rangle+y^0=\langle k^*,x\rangle+c^*, \eeqsn for some $k^*\in\R^d$ and $c^*=y^0-\langle k^*,x^0\rangle$, that leaves the whole set $G_g^+$ on the same side of the hyperplane.
-Note that $x^0\in(0,+\infty)^d$ avoids ``vertical'' hyperplanes of the form $x_j=c$, because of the convexity of $g$.
+Note that $x^0\in(0,+\infty)^d$ avoids ``vertical'' hyperplanes.

 Then \beqsn f^*(x):=\langle k^*,x\rangle+c^*\in\Lin_S, \eeqsn since $g(\alpha)\leq a_\alpha$ for all $\alpha\in\N_0^d$ by assumption.
 It follows that \beqsn F(x^0)=\sup_{f\in\Lin_S}f(x^0)\geq f^*(x^0)=y^0=g(x^0), \eeqsn and hence, by the arbitrariness of $x^0\in(0,+\infty)^d$ and by \eqref{easyineq}, we have that \beqs F(x^0)=g(x^0),\qquad \forall x^0\in(0,+\infty)^d. \eeqs